acoinfo/vsoa-python/README.md

 # VSOA EventEmitter
 vsoa provides an `EventEmitter` class similar to JSRE and NodeJS to facilitate event subscription.

-`EventEmitter` has two special events `'new_listener'` and `'remove_listener'` indicating the installation and removal of listener.
+`EventEmitter` has two special events `new_listener` and `remove_listener` indicating the installation and removal of listener.
 These events is generated automatically.
 Developers are not allowed to emit these events.

-`'new_listener'` and `'remove_listener'` event callback parameters are as follows:
+`new_listener`and `remove_listener` event callback parameters are as follows:

 + `event` Event.
 + `listener` Event listener.

 ## vsoa.EventEmitter()

-Event emitter class, Users class can inherit this class.
+Event emitter class, Users class can inherit this class, Create a event object.

 ``` python
 class MyClass(vsoa.EventEmitter):